-- 1. Provide you a deeper understanding and appreciation of financial statement information and how this information can be used in business analysis. - 2.
-Enable you to assess accounting/earnings quality, i.e., how well the accounting methods used by a business reflect its underlying economic situation and quantify any major accounting distortions.
-Also make necessary adjustments to reported numbers to suit your analysis objectives. - 3.
-Enable you to use the financial statement information to conduct a comprehensive ratio analysis of a business to evaluate its profitability, financial health and financial performance. - 4.
-Enable you to provide a plausible and internally consistent set of financial statement forecasts for a business through an appropriate forecast horizon and to critically evaluate the forecasting models of others. - 5.
-Enable you to estimate a plausible valuation for a business and to critically evaluate the valuation estimates provided by others. - 6.
-Enable you to assess the credit worthiness of a business and inherent risk in lending.
+- 1. Provide a deeper understanding and appreciation of financial statement information and how this information can be used in business analysis. - 2.
+Learn to assess accounting/earnings quality, i.e., how well the accounting methods used by a business reflect its underlying economic situation and make necessary adjustments to reported numbers to suit your analysis objectives. - 3.
+Enable you to use financial statement information to conduct a comprehensive ratio analysis of a business to evaluate its profitability, financial health and financial performance. - 4.
+Understand cash flows at a deep level and analyze the cash flow statement to understand what is happening in the business. - 5.
+Enable you to provide a plausible and internally consistent set of financial statement forecasts for a business through an appropriate forecast horizon and to critically evaluate the forecasting models of others. - 6.
+Enable you to estimate a plausible valuation for a business and to critically evaluate the valuation estimates provided by others. - 7.
+Enable you to assess the credit worthiness of a business and inherent risk in lending and understand the process by which lenders evaluate prospective borrowers and protect their interests.